 You Have the Right to the Best Care.
 At Loretto Hospital, our goal is to make your visit as pleasant as possible.
 We recognize and are committed to your individual rights as a patient.
 Patients, or their designated representative, are involved in decisions regarding the care that we deliver to the extent this is practical and possible.
 We seek to inform you about options to care and risks associated with the care you seek.
 We will constantly try to understand and respect your objectives for care.
 We hope the mutual understanding of these rights and responsibilities will contribute to the best possible patient care and satisfaction.
 By understanding your rights and responsibilities, you can help us, help you.

 As a patient at Loretto Hospital, you have the right to:

 - Care that is considerate and respectful of your personal values and beliefs

 - Know the identity and professional status of individuals providing care to you

 - Privacy, confidentiality and security

-- An environment that preserves your dignity and contributes to a positive self-image
+- An environment that is respectful, courteous, and preserves your dignity

 - Expect confidentiality regarding your records, condition and treatment, to have access to your medical records in keeping with hospital policy, and to have them explained to you